Oakley C. Curtis: Politics

-Curtis became alderman of Portland in 1901 and served for one term.
+Curtis was elected alderman of Portland in 1901 and served for one term.
 He became a member of the Maine House of Representatives in 1903.
 He held that position until 1904.
 He became a member of the Maine State Senate in 1905, and held that position until 1908.
+Curtis was the Democratic nominee for mayor in December 1909, losing to Republican Charles A. Strout.
+He ran once again in December 1910, successfully defeating the incumbent.
 He then served as the mayor of Portland from 1911–1914.